sebi06/czitools/README.md

 [![Python Version](https://img.shields.io/pypi/pyversions/czitools.svg?color=green)](https://python.org)
 [![Development Status](https://img.shields.io/pypi/status/czitools.svg)](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha)

 This repository provides a collection of tools to simplify reading CZI (Carl Zeiss Image) pixel and metadata in Python.
 In addition it also contains other useful utilities to visualize CZI images inside Napari.
+It is also available as a [Python Package on PyPi](https://pypi.org/project/czitools/)

 ## Reading the metadata